This post may contain affiliate links.

 How to use Beeswax Shoe Polish & Leather Conditioner

 We call this polish and conditioner for a good reason – it does both!
-The shea butter and sweet almond oil condition your leather to nourish it and bring it back to life.
+The shea butter and sweet almond oil moisturize and condition your leather to nourish it and bring it back to life.
 The mineral oil adds shine (like a polish).
-And after all of that great treatment, the beeswax helps protect your leather from the elements.
+And after all of that great treatment, the

 Yes, this polish and conditioner can be used on shoes, but it can also be used on bags and other leather goods.
 Just be sure to test first before applying to your entire article.